L3viathan/veronique/README.md

 This is meant as a personal, intentionally non-scalable tool.
 As such, it uses SQLite, and there's no proper packaging yet (mostly because it's not needed).
-The app is protected by basic auth, but beyond that there's no protection against e.g. XSS.
+The app is protected from unauthenticated access, but beyond that there's no protection against e.g. XSS.
 This is a feature, you can put HTML into text fields for example.
 If you need SSO, MFA, or any other similar features, use a different tool.

 ## Development